Congratulations, You made it to the starting line on personal finance!

 ” How should I start my financial journey on the right track? “

-This series was distilled after many hours spent with the top personal finance bloggers in Singapore, and pouring through financial savvy users on Hardwarezone (HWZ) Money Mind and Reddit.
+This series was distilled after many hours spent with the top personal finance bloggers in Singapore.
+At the same time, we poured through financial savvy users on Hardwarezone (HWZ) Money Mind and Reddit.
 We aim to share only what is essential, answering questions that beginners often have.
 Ultimately we feel that this is the most realistic path to getting you to a solid foundation in your financial planning journey.
 At the end of the series, you should feel that it is indeed possible to start now with several key actionable items at your side.
 If you are keen to jump the line and learn from the community, you can join our curated Personal Finance Singapore Community here.

 The Seedly Money Framework